-Attestation by Chief Executive Officer pursuant to BASEL II - Pillar 3 Disclosures as at 31 December 2022
+Attestation by Chief Executive Officer pursuant to BASEL II - Pillar 3 Disclosures as of 31 December 2023

-I hereby confirm to the best of my knowledge that the Pillar 3 disclosures for the financial period ended 31 December 2022 have been prepared in accordance with Bank Negara Malaysia's Risk Weighted Capital Adequacy Framework (Basel II) - Disclosure Requirements (Pillar 3) and the Pillar 3 disclosures are consistent with the manner that the risks are assessed and managed, and are not misleading in any particular way.
+I hereby confirm to the best of my knowledge that the Pillar 3 disclosures as of 31 December 2023 have been prepared in accordance with Bank Negara Malaysia's Risk Weighted Capital Adequacy Framework (Basel II) - Disclosure Requirements (Pillar 3) and Capital Adequacy Framework for Islamic Banks (CAFIB) - Disclosure Requirements (Pillar 3).
+The Pillar 3 disclosures are consistent with the manner that the risks are assessed and managed and are not misleading in any particular way.

-I also acknowledge that the Pillar 3 disclosures have undergone an extensive review process by the Chief Financial Officer and Chief Risk Officer, thereafter validated by the Chief Operating Officer.
+I also acknowledge that the Pillar 3 disclosures have undergone an extensive review process by the Chief Financial Officer and Chief Risk Officer, thereafter, validated by the Chief Operating Officer.

+Anthony Lo

-Anthony Lo Chief Executive Officer
+Chief Executive Officer